Dove6/Re-SP/README.md

   * cleanup: removed unnecessary comments and leftover code from the script
 * **5ROBINSON** *\[Dane/Intro/MainMenu/05robinson/5ROBINSON.cnv]*
   * porting: replaced all the CONDITION objects with @IF conditional statements,
-  * bug: catched geese were standing still after being catched (on scene re-entry);
+  * bug: geese were standing still after being caught (on scene re-entry);
     fixed by adding `GESZAGx^PLAY("GESx");` in conditionals in `GESZAGx:ONINIT` callbacks (where x stands for numbers 1-6),
   * bug: Robinson's farewell was always interrupted by leaving the scene;
     fixed by moving `RATUNEK^GOTO("4PLAZA");` (which is switching the current scene) from `REKSIO:ONFINISHED^DOPLANSZY4` to `ROBSEQ:ONFINISHED^PAPA` and thus postponing leaving the scene until the goat is finished talking,